 What is the Living Lab?

-The Living Lab is made up of 100 existing homes spread across Newcastle, Manchester, South Wales, Gloucestershire and the West Midlands – that have been upgraded/retrofitted to become digitally connected smart-homes.
+The Living Lab is made up of almost 200 existing homes spread across Newcastle, Manchester, South Wales, Gloucestershire and the West Midlands – that have been upgraded/retrofitted to become digitally connected smart-homes.

 Most homes are owner-occupied – a few include social housing tenants – with a range of building types and occupancy profiles: